 Investing More Before Selling

-Updates to make your home more attractive on the outside and inside add to the expenses of selling your house in Southern California with a real estate agent.
+Updates to make your home more attractive on the outside and inside add to the expenses of selling your house in Greater Los Angeles with a real estate agent.
 You’ll need to be on top of any necessary repairs.
 If you don’t pass the inspection which is usually ordered, you could be required to spend even more on repairs in order for the property to qualify for the mortgage loan.
 Don’t forget, you need to concern yourself with exterior curb appeal and may be advised to cover the additional expenses of staging your interior.
 You may even be required to cover the costs for professional photography and advertising the property.

 Making a direct sale commonly means that there are no commissions and no inspections, repairs or even the initial investments involved in updates and making the overall appearance of the property appealing.